Fisch-Alex/Recsys2018/README.md

 # Recsys2018
-Final model for the 2018 Recys challenge
+Final model for the 2018 Recys challenge by the team STORMtroopers

 Our solutions can be reproduced as follows: